5.1. Floating Point Semantics

 IEEE32Exec.add x yis executable binary32 bit arithmetic with IEEE-style special cases. -

-a runtime or CUDA add is an external implementation whose agreement is a contract or test boundary.
+a runtime or CUDA add is a native implementation whose agreement is tested, checked, or assumed against a Lean-side contract.

 The finite bridge theorem says the IEEE32Exec result agrees with the FP32 rounded-real result